 She used to justify her passion in various positive statements.

 “And a lot of shit to clean.”
 Nepali servant kept on complaining all the time .
 He used to clean the verandah and curse them every morning.
 Wrench them by necks even, sometimes.They used to make it filthy as soon as Nepali used to clean the place.
-There was an open war between them; could not see each other eye to eye.
-Whenever he used to get very upset one or two definitely used to be cooked in his share of shaag-bhaaji .
+There was an open war between them; they could not see each other eye to eye.
+Whenever he used to get very upset one or two definitely used to be cooked in his kitchen as shaag-bhaaji .

 Then she put the first draft of her painting in front of her teacher.
 He was pleased.
 She could tell with the positive nod of his head.

 “These Japanese artist they devote their entire life to one subject only.
 They observe them closely , accumulate the subject in their psyche first, only then they could produce a masterpiece.
-One famous artist observed them so keenly and constantly that he even started to walk like a hen and a cock.
+One famous artist observed hen and cocks so keenly and constantly that he even started to walk like a hen and a cock.
 But he did not mind.
 He was the ‘master-supremo’ on the subject, nobody could paint them like him.”

 He told her all that in one breath, while seeing her sketches.

 Even the imagination of walking like a pigeon was too much.
 Imagining herself walking and running like them was compelling her to laugh aloud, but seeing the teacher’s stern poker face, she somehow controlled herself and choked on her own giggle in the process.

 He was a strict and a skilled art teacher and she a keen and talented student.
 It was three months now, since she started this painting .
 Every detail was coming up to her satisfaction.
 Five pigeons roaming happily, and mother pigeon watching over them; her painting was beautiful.